Do price reductions attract customers in urban public transport? A synthetic control approach

 \ci{\perp\!\!\!\perp}

 \textbf{Abstract:} {In this paper, we assess the demand effects of lower public transport fares in Geneva, an urban area in Switzerland.
-Considering a unique sample based on transport companies’ annual reports, we find that, when reducing the costs of annual season tickets, day tickets and short-distance tickets (by up to 29\%, 6\% and 20\%, respectively), demand increases by, on average, about 13\%.
-However, we also show that the effect of the policy intervention did not occur immediately after the price reduction.
+Considering a unique sample based on transport companies’ annual reports, we find that, when reducing the costs of annual season tickets, day tickets and hourly tickets (by up to 29\%, 6\% and 20\%, respectively), demand increases by, on average, over five years, about 10.6\%.
 To the best of our knowledge, we are the first to show how the synthetic control method \citep{abadie2003economic,abadie2010synthetic} can be used to assess such (for policy-makers) important price reduction effects in urban public transport.
-To assess the demand effects, we propose an aggregate metric that inherits extensions of networks, namely passenger trips per vehicle kilometre.
-Therefore, we can isolate the impact of price reductions, ensuring that companies' network extensions do not affect estimators of interest.
-In addition, we show how to investigate the robustness of results in similar settings using recent statistical methods and different study designs.
+Furthermore, we propose an aggregate metric that inherits changes in public transport supply (e.g., frequency increases) to assess these demand effects, namely passenger trips per vehicle kilometre.
+This metric helps us to isolate the impact of price reductions by ensuring that companies' frequency increases do not affect estimators of interest.
+In addition, we show how to investigate the robustness of results in similar settings.
+Using a recent statistical method and a different study design, i.e., not blocking off supply changes as an alternate explanation of the effect, leads us to a lower bound of the effect, amounting to an increase of 3.7\%.
 Finally, as far as we know, it is the first causal estimate of price reduction on urban public transport initiated by direct democracy. }

 { } { } { }

 { \textbf{Keywords:} policy evaluation, price reduction, urban public transport, synthetic control method.}

 { } { } { }